 After intensive examination of documentation the „EU-US Privacy Shield“ was declined as well by 27 Civil Liberty Groups and Data Privacy Protection experts.
 They criticized the missing legal bindingness of the agreement, since it is only a collection of letters.
 Mass surveillance measures initiated by the US government still remain permissible and the affected individuals and enterprises are still not able to effectively enforce their rights e.g. because they don’t get informed about the surveillance measures.

-Last but not least the EU „General Data Protection Regulation“ (GDPR), which became effective on May 24, 2016 to determine EU-wide uniform binding rules for processing of person related data by private enterprises and EU Federal Agencies, does not provide effective protection against exploration by US Federal Agencies as well.
-The GDPR substitutes the EU Guideline 95/46/EG from 1995 which was issued to protected natural persons in course of the processing of person related data and in course of the unlimited data communication.
+Last but not least the EU „General Data Protection Regulation“ (GDPR), which was finally approved by the EU-Parliament on April 14, 2016 to determine EU-wide uniform binding rules for processing of person related data by private enterprises and EU Federal Agencies, does not provide effective protection against exploration by US Federal Agencies as well.
+The GDPR will from May 25, 2018, onwards substitute the EU Guideline 95/46/EG from 1995 which was issued to protected natural persons in course of the processing of person related data and in course of the unlimited data communication.
 Intention of this EU Guideline was, to protect person related data within the European Union one the one hand and to ensure unlimited data communication within the European Domestic Market on the other hand.